TeemuSo/mae-clustering/README.md

 ![The self-attentions of the last layer in the MAE model, clustered by attention head from 1 to 6, are visualized for three images with the number of clusters indicated.
-From top to bottom, the number of clusters used is 7, 3, and 4, respectively](figures/final-last-first.png)
+From top to bottom, the number of clusters used is 7, 3, and 4, respectively](figures/final-last-first.png) *The self-attentions of the last layer in the MAE model, clustered by attention head from 1 to 6, are visualized for three images with the number of clusters indicated.
+From top to bottom, the number of clusters used is 7, 3, and 4, respectively*

 ![The self-attentions of the last layer in the MAE model, clustered by attention head from 7 to 12, are visualized for three images with the number of clusters indicated.
-From top to bottom, the number of clusters used is 7, 3, and 4, respectively](figures/final-last-second.png)
+From top to bottom, the number of clusters used is 7, 3, and 4, respectively](figures/final-last-second.png) *The self-attentions of the last layer in the MAE model, clustered by attention head from 7 to 12, are visualized for three images with the number of clusters indicated.
+From top to bottom, the number of clusters used is 7, 3, and 4, respectively*

-![Visualization of the self-attentions in the seventh attention head for the final layer. ](figures/head7-final.png)
+![Visualization of the self-attentions in the seventh attention head for the final layer. ](figures/head7-final.png) *Visualization of the self-attentions in the seventh attention head for the final layer.*

 ### The self-attentions of DINO

 ![The last layer self-attentions clustered with attentions calculated with DINO.
-From top to bottom, the number of clusters for each image used is 7, 3, and 4, respectively.](figures/last-self-dino.png)
+From top to bottom, the number of clusters for each image used is 7, 3, and 4, respectively.](figures/last-self-dino.png) *The last layer self-attentions clustered with attentions calculated with DINO.
+From top to bottom, the number of clusters for each image used is 7, 3, and 4, respectively.*